Clauber/4part-version/README.md

-# Nonstandard Version
+# 4part-version

-> A fork of [standard-version](https://github.com/clauber/nonstandard-version) that supports 4-part versioning (x.y.z.a) instead of the standard semver 3-part versioning.
+> A fork of [standard-version](https://github.com/clauber/4part-version) that supports 4-part versioning (x.y.z.a) instead of the standard semver 3-part versioning.

 A utility for versioning using extended semver (supporting 4-part versions) and CHANGELOG generation powered by [Conventional Commits](https://conventionalcommits.org).